 Hampshire Talented Athlete Scheme

-We’re committed to developing athletes to reach their goals and aspirations – whether that’s support at county level right up to international competitions in Olympic, Paralympic and Commonwealth Games disciplines.
-Through the Hampshire County Council Hampshire Talented Athlete Scheme (HTAS), we’re there to provide that pathway to the world stage – and after such a successful 2012 and 2016, we’re excited about where this might lead.
+We’re committed to developing athletes to reach their goals – whether that’s support at county level or for international competitions in Olympic, Paralympic and Commonwealth Games disciplines.
+Through the Hampshire County Council funded Hampshire Talented Athlete Scheme (HTAS), we provide that pathway to the world stage and we’re excited about where it might lead.

 We also have non-grant packages that can help you to access valuable skills and other vital services – this can include:

 - Free access to participating leisure centre to help make the most of training facilities

 - A fast-track physiotherapy service to help you bounce back quickly

 - Sport science support so you have access to the latest research and techniques

 - Help to get to grips with public speaking and presentation skills.